daduguai/javahome/README.md

-# javahome
+# Java
-This project is used for java base practicing
+This project is used for practicing.